ChrisEs146/TrackU-API/README.md

-## Backend for the Project Management App
+## TrackU - (BackEnd)

-This is the backend for the react project management application.
+This repository contains the app's server side code.
 The backend uses Node Js, express and MongoDB